tl-its-umich-edu/my-learning-analytics/docs/getting_started.md

 #### Logging in as a student

-1. Click on the top-right circle, then click `Logout`.
+1. If you are logged in as `root`, click on the top-right circle, then click "Logout".

 1. Connect to the MySQL database.
     ```